 A defendant can be charged with felony battery if they intentionally touch or strike a victim against their will and cause permanent disability, disfigurement, or great bodily harm.
 This crime is a third degree felony, and the sentence can include up to 5 years in prison and a fine of up to $5,000.

 The crime of aggravated battery is defined as committing battery by use of a deadly weapon, or intentionally causing serious bodily harm, or permanent disability or disfigurement.
 Battery can also be aggravated if the defendant is accused of committing the offense of battery on a pregnant woman and, they knew or should have known of the pregnancy.
 This crime is charged as a second degree felony, and conviction can result in up to 15 years in prison and a fine up to $10,000.

-For nearly 30 years, Bradley M. Collins, P.A. has aggressively and successfully defended clients facing Battery, Felony Battery and Aggravated Battery charges.
+For over 30 years, Bradley M. Collins, P.A. has aggressively and successfully defended clients facing Battery, Felony Battery and Aggravated Battery charges.